AdrianScharff/Hello-Microverse/README.md

  rails server
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->
 ## 👥 Authors <a name="authors"></a>

 👤 **Author1**
 - GitHub: [@AdrianScharff](https://github.com/AdrianScharff)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/adrián-juárez-17a51b263)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FUTURE FEATURES -->
 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] **Javascript files**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](../../issues/).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->
 ## ⭐ Show your support <a name="support"></a>

 If you like this project rate a star⭐
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse guiding me through this project.
+I would like to thank Microverse guiding me through this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->
 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

 - **Is this project work?**
- - No, it is template project
+ No, it is template project
 - **Is development finished?**
- - Not yet.
+ Not yet.
  <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## 📝 License <a name="license"></a>

 This project is [MIT](./MIT.md) licensed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>